RonItelman/trustquery-trace/README.md

-# TQL Format (Trust Query Language)
+# TrustQuery Trace

+> **Trace data disambiguation conversations with versioned semantic annotations**

-## What is TQL?
+## What is TrustQuery Trace?

-When users upload a CSV, or use a dataset, there can be ambiguity which creates risk of misunderstanding.
+Like LangSmith traces LLM conversations, **TrustQuery traces data disambiguation**.

+When users work with datasets, ambiguity creates risk.
+"Yesterday" depends on timezone.
+"Sales" could mean revenue, units, or subscriptions.
+TrustQuery Trace captures the conversation of how ambiguous data becomes clear - with full version history.

-.tql format is a working document that a System, User, and LLM can all share for more precise shared understanding.
+The `.tql` format is a traced conversation that Systems, Users, and LLMs can share for precise understanding.
+Each `TqlConversation` logs the evolution of data semantics over time, like git commits for data understanding.

-Using .tql allows for a methodical, standard, step-by-step process to score the range of financial and/or answers based on possible interpretations of the query and/or data that are unresolved.

 For any given dataset part of a conversation, a .tql file has:
 - @data: The dataset